 Health Education Specialist Degree and Certificate Programs

 In order to become a Certified Health Education Specialist (CHES), a candidate must complete a degree program in health education.
-Bachelor's and master's degree programs, as well as graduate certificate programs, prepare graduates to take the CHES exam.
+Bachelor's and master's degree programs in health education, as well as graduate certificate programs, prepare graduates to take the CHES exam.
 Bachelor's degree programs qualify graduates for entry-level jobs, while graduate education could be required for more advanced or administrative positions.
-Students who have gained a solid understanding of chronic diseases, health issues and epidemiology might qualify to become health education coordinators, community health consultants or wellness program directors.
+Students in all of these programs gain a solid understanding of chronic diseases, health issues and epidemiology.
+They may qualify for positions as health education coordinators, community health consultants or wellness program directors.

 Bachelor's Degree in Health Education